American Water FREQUENTLY ASKED QUESTIONS

 Pumping Station

-The pumping facility extracts raw (untreated) water from the a source, such as an aquifer or river, using large pumps, pipes, and a power source to drive the pumps.
+The pumping facility extracts raw (untreated) water from the source, such as an aquifer or river, using large pumps, pipes, and a power source to drive the pumps.

 Treatment Facility